LucianNiculescu/Oxbury/README.md

 2. Simple solution using PhP OOP and SOLID Principles;

 ### What I Would Have Done With More Time
 1. Would implement different types of algorithms and check the performance between them.
 I was reading about different types like Dijkstra shortest path algorithm, the Yen’s algorithm or The All Pairs Shortest Path.
-These can all be implemented as individual Classes that implement an Interface that has the `pathfind()` as common method between them (also required)
+These can all be implemented as individual Classes that implement an Interface that has the `pathfind()` as common method between them (also required);
-2. Would add the MySQL ( or any type of DB connection ) to store information like the performance of the code
+2. Would add the MySQL ( or any type of DB connection ) to store information like the performance of the code;
-3. Would add traits or Abstract Classes for a more complex solution ( didn't see the need of it for the moment )
+3. Would add traits or Abstract Classes for a more complex solution ( didn't see the need of it for the moment );
-4. For the sake of this exercise, I kept the naming of `pathfind()` as a requirement but I would've name this `getClosestPath()`
+4. For the sake of this exercise, I kept the naming of `pathfind()` as a requirement but I would've name this `getClosestPath()`;
+5. Add a `develop` branch to reflect the development environment